 with ECMAScript 3 unless some run-time specific hacks are applied.
 But, this

-polyfill helps us to relate Object.create()
+polyfill helps us to relate Object.create() function with the

 constructor function.